Invariants of hyperbolic 3-manifolds in relative group homology

 The map $\Phi_\rho$ defines explicitly the $\rho$--map \eqref{eq:psi.rho} and using the triangulation of $M$ gives also explicitly the homomorphism \eqref{eq:psi.rho.homo} as in Subsection~\ref{ssec:beta.P}.

-\begin{remark} For general $G$ and $H$ we do not necessarily have that $H_n(G,H;\Z)$ coincides with $H_n([G:H];\Z)$, see Subsection~\ref{ssec:Taka.Hoch}.
-The construction of the $(G,H)$--cocycle \emph{a priori} depends on the choice of decoration of $\rho$ by conjugation elements, so in principle, choosing different decorations one can obtain different fundamental classes in $H_n(G,H;\Z)$, in that case, all this fundamental classes are mapped to $\beta_H(\rho)\in H_n([G:H];\Z)$ under the canonical homomorphism \eqref{eq:Taka.Hoch} since $\beta_H(\rho)$ does not depend on the choice of decoration because the $\rho$--map \eqref{eq:psi.rho} given by the decoration is unique up to $\rho$--homotopy.
-So in this general context it is more appropriate to use Hochschild relative group homology than Takasu relative group homology because we obtain invariants independent of choice. \end{remark}
+\begin{remark} Given a group $G$ and a subgroup $H$, in general $H_n(G,H;\Z)$ does not coincides with $H_n([G:H];\Z)$, see Subsection~\ref{ssec:Taka.Hoch}.
+The construction of the $(G,H)$--cocycle depends on the choice of decoration of $\rho$ by conjugation elements, so in principle, choosing different decorations one can obtain different classes in $H_n(G,H;\Z)$, in that case, all this classes are mapped to $\beta_H(\rho)\in H_n([G:H];\Z)$ under the canonical homomorphism \eqref{eq:Taka.Hoch} since $\beta_H(\rho)$ does not depend on the choice of decoration because the $\rho$--map \eqref{eq:psi.rho} given by the decoration is unique up to $\rho$--homotopy.
+So in general it is more appropriate to use Adamson relative group homology than Takasu relative group homology because we obtain invariants independent of choice. \end{remark}